pkiel/notebook/_posts/2023-09-06-hypoxiaEnzymeAssays.md

 Anaerobic respiration pathways are diverse and predate the evolution of photosynthesis.
-With the predicted increase in hypoxia events on coral reefs, it is imperative that scientists understand coral metabolism in low-oxygen environments to better predict coral survival under future climate change scenarios.
-There are four conserved pathways among eukaryotas we will be investigating within our coral hypoxia experiment.
-The four enzymes which oxidize NADH in anaerobic respiration include lactate (LDH), octopine (ODH), alanopine (ADH), and strombine (SDH) dehydrogenase activities.
+With the predicted increase in hypoxia events on coral reefs, it is imperative that scientists understand coral metabolism in low-oxygen environments to better predict coral health and survival under future climate change scenarios.
+There are four conserved pathways among eukaryotas we will be investigating within our coral hypoxia experiment, including lactate (LDH), octopine (ODH), alanopine (ADH), and strombine (SDH) dehydrogenase activities, all of which oxidize NADH during anaerobic respiration.
 You can read more about these enzymes and their roles in coral metabolism by reading, [Murphy and Richmond (2016) doi:10.7717/peerj.1956](https://www.doi.org/10.7717/peerj.1956) and the references within, or consult your Cellular and Molecular Biology